-The Conference is sponsored by University of Iceland, Vigdís Finnbogadóttir Institute of Foreign Languages, Ministry of Education, Science and Culture, The Icelandic Teacher’s Union and Hannesarholt Culture House, Embassy of France in Iceland, Embassy of Germany in Iceland and Omnom Chocolate.
+The Conference is sponsored by Nordplus, University of Iceland, Vigdís Finnbogadóttir Institute of Foreign Languages, Ministry of Education, Science and Culture, The Icelandic Teacher’s Union and Hannesarholt Culture House, Embassy of France in Iceland, Embassy of Germany in Iceland and Omnom Chocolate.

-The unfolding corona virus (COVID-19) crisis has significantly affected all our lives in the past few weeks.
-As authorities work to contain the spread of the virus, many national and international events have been postponed.
+The unfolding of the coronavirus (COVID-19) crisis has significantly affected all our lives As authorities work to contain the spread of the virus, many national and international events have been postponed.
 Due to continued uncertainties, the organizers of the conference, Future of Languages, have decided to postpone the event until 2023.

-The NBR/FIPLV biannual conference Future of Languages will therefore be held in Reykjavík, Iceland, June 10 and 11, 2021.
-The published program and registrations will be transferred to the 2021 event.
+The NBR/FIPLV biannual conference Future of Languages will therefore be held in Reykjavík, Iceland, June 8 and 9, 2023.

 By January 2023, the organizers will re-send the call for papers and request re-confirmation from registered participants who have already paid.
 Accepted papers will also be transferred to next year’s conference.